 For AIDS continuous submission applications, use Forms-C when you submit your application on or before May 23, 2016 (note this is an earlier cut-off than standard).
 AIDS continuous submission applications submitted on or before May 23, 2016 will go to the October 2016 advisory council round.
 Applications submitted after that time must use Forms-D and will be assigned to the January 2017 advisory council round.

 Applicants who submit late applications must use the application forms appropriate for the on-time due date.
-If the intended due date is before January 25, 2018 use FORMS-D; if on or after January 25, 2018 use FORMS-E.
+If the intended due date is before May 25, 2020 use FORMS-E; if on or after May 25, 2020 use FORMS-F.

-For example, if you are submitting late to an announcement with a due date of January 19, 2018, then you must use FORMS-D application forms during the two-week late window of consideration (even if submitting between January 25 and February 1).
+For example, if you are submitting late to an announcement with a due date of May 21, 2020, then you must use FORMS-E application forms during the two-week late window of consideration (even if submitting between May 25 and June 4).

 The rigor and transparency policy applies to any grant that funds research or training in research; grants that support other activities (e.g. shared equipment, construction, etc.) do not need to address rigor and transparency.
 The policy applies to most research grants and career development awards as of applications submitted for January 25, 2016 and beyond.
 It applies to training grants and fellowships as of May 25, 2016 and beyond.
 Specific exceptions to the rigor and transparency policy are listed in the Research (NOT-OD-16-011) and Career Development (NOT-OD-16-012) Guide notices and will be included in future fellowship and training notices.